 “It suits you, since you come out in quite early morning.
 We are the early birds, I guess,” said Maya giving one of her hands to Early.
 Early put his paw in Maya’s palm.
 Accompanying Maya, Early was more playing around her.
-Several times, he made the jump movement in front of Maya then running around her.
+Several times, he made a jump movement in front of Maya then running around her.
 His tail never stopped wagging.
 That day, Maya and Early became truly friends.

 Days and weeks passed.
 Maya and Early were getting closer.
 Besides their morning routines, they sometimes met in the afternoon or at the weekend.
 They took a walk then enjoyed the sunset near the Bosphorus.
 Or, they had a picnic at the park.
 Sometimes, Maya’s friends and colleagues would join them.

 “If you like Early this much, why don’t you adopt him?
-No one owns him and he seems have seen you as his owner,” said Cansu, Maya’s colleague and best friend.
+No one owns him and he seems to have seen you as his owner,” said Cansu, Maya’s colleague and best friend.
 They were sitting on grass at Bebek Parkı on Saturday morning.
 Maya and Early, as usual, had done with their morning routines.
 Later, Cansu came with a Frisbee and joined them.
-Three of them played happily until their legs demanded to rest.
+The three of them played happily until their legs demanded to rest.

 “Barış doesn’t like it.
 He thinks pets are nothing but creatures to be fed and they’re impossible creatures.
 They do nothing but mess the place up.
 Their place must be outside the house, with the nature, he says.”
 Maya explained.
 Shrugging her shoulders, she continued, “We live in an apartment.
-We have no our own garden,” added her.
+We don't have our own garden,” added her.

-“Uf..., what a dry life,” said Cansu abruptly.
+“Uff..., what a dry life,” said Cansu abruptly.
 Maya looked at Cansu.
 Cansu lifted up her hands in the air, saying, “I’m sorry.
 I forgot he’s your fiancé,” she smirked.

 Maya smiled.
 She had known Cansu since they were involved in a project in Ankara.
-Both of them were two of five architects from İstanbul sent to build a real estate there.
+Both of them were two of five architects from Istanbul sent to build a real estate there.